 Sleep recording works without any additional hardware.
 So far it has been successfully tested on the following devices: Samsung Galaxy S7, S7 Edge, S8, S8+, S9, S9+, Note 8, Note 9, and Google Pixel 2 XL.

 The app cannot be reliably used on every device.
 According to the manufacturers, the app has not been tested on the following devices: iPad, iPod Touch, iPhone 5s, and iPhone SE.
 Sleep recording only works when the charger is connected.
 In addition, the individual sleep phases are not (yet) reliably measured, but the measurements can be used as a guide.

 App Peak Sleep

-*Only the percentage of the fulfilled criteria is indicated
+*Only a percentage of the fulfilled criteria is indicated

 This app offers eight scientifically supported methods to improve sleep.
 Mindfulness meditation, guided imagery, progressive muscle relaxation, acceptance and commitment therapy, cognitive behavior therapy, calming music, sounds of nature, and breathing exercises.
 You can check your sleeping progress with an integrated sleep diary.

 - Advantages / Disadvantages

 Peak Sleep includes various behavioral change techniques.
 For example, you get a free audio introduction recorded by experts for each method.
 The app also provides what is known as a “ritual” each day: a sleep diary entry, a guided relaxation/therapy unit.
 After gaining this initial impression, you decide for yourself whether it is worthwhile for you to buy the entire package